 If one or more of these conditions exist, DOJ CVSSD will notify the applicant that a conditional award has been issued.
 The award will specify the conditions to be satisfied by the applicant and the date by which the conditions must be satisfied.
 Fund coordinators will contact applicants who do not satisfy conditions of funding by the date specified to discuss next steps.
-See Section 6: pages 46-51 of this Handbook for additional information on financial requirements.
+See Section 6: Financial Requirements for additional information on financial requirements.